Bali Zoo: History

 In December 2024, a 45-year-old female Sumatran elephant of the zoo named Molly died after being swept away by a strong river current.

-Joko Widodo and his family visited the zoo in April 2025.
+The seventh president of Indonesia Joko Widodo and his family visited the zoo in April 2025.

-Criticism
+Controversy

 In 2018, World Animal Protection reviewed the zoos of Bali and concluded that Bali Zoo engaged in abusive practices towards animals, such as elephant riding and allowing visitors to touch the animals.
 The organization made another report on Bali zoos in 2023, and found that Bali Zoo had not stopped abusive practices.